JamesPartsafas/Volkslieder/README.md

 # Volkslieder
 This repository contains a website that gathers historical German songs.
+Pages are rendered dynamically using javascript where appropriate, as Github Pages does not support PHP or other server-side processing technologies.

+The website can be accessed [at this link](https://jamespartsafas.github.io/Volkslieder/).